 Old school buyers may believe that keeping two sources will ensure they get a good deal.
 This rarely works, by splitting the volumes you may well lose some economies of scale.
 Price competitiveness can be achieved by regular benchmarking with other suppliers.

-Conversely having two suppliers can help with service.
+Having two suppliers can help with service.
 You will be able to benchmark not only the obvious tangibles like delivery and first time pass rate, but more subtle things such as communication, obsolescence management, and proactive cost reductions.
 A second source may help you introduce innovation within your original supplier, or conversely may prove to you and your colleagues just how good the original supplier is!

 So, some things to consider in terms of supply chain outsourcing, and to discuss with potential suppliers.
 Many EMS companies will be able to counter the advantages of dual sourcing, they will have thrashed through these arguments already.
 Often offering multiple factories, full disaster recovery programmes and other initiatives to ensure they offer a ‘one stop shop’.
 However there is also no substitute for trying something different for size!